kmnthecoder/waveC8/README.md

 # CHIP-8 Emulator by kmnthecoder
-A CHIP-8 emulator ran in a terminal for Windows.
+A CHIP-8 emulator using C++ and SDL2 for rendering.

 # How to run
 This program relies on command line arguments in order to run.